Computer Science (Doctoral program)

 The PhD program differs from most existing computer science programs as it concentrates on both applied research and the development of professional skills.
 The intention is that most of the graduates from this program will build careers in industrial research and software development.
 The PhD program also prepares graduates for careers in academia, but it is expected that most of the graduates from this program will select careers in industry.
 The program focuses on the skills required for successful careers in industry, reflecting UOIT's goals to be market-oriented and to provide high-quality professional education.

 The PhD program gives students the opportunity to work in teams, develop leadership skills, and master oral and written communication skills.

 - Software Design

-- Hold a four-year honours undergraduate degree in computer science, computer engineering, information technology or software engineering from a Canadian university, or its equivalent from a recognized institution.
+- Completion of a master's level degree in computer science, computer engineering, information technology or software engineering from a Canadian university, or its equivalent from a recognized institution.

 Required supporting documents:

 Please see the checklist of required documents for a list of supporting documentation that must be submitted with your application.

 Admission depends on the availability of a research supervisor.
 It is recommended that applicants contact a potential supervisor and/or the graduate program director before formally applying.

 See English language proficiency for the minimum required test scores for this program.

 Please see application deadlines for specific dates.
 Note that the application deadlines listed are for both the online application and all supporting documentation.